valery1707/hugo/content/blog/2013-09-17-on-halal-burgers.markdown

 title: "On Halal Burgers"
 date: 2013-09-17
 comments: true
-categories: food burger beef halal
+categories:
+- food
+- burger
+- halal
+- life
+tags:
+- food
+- burger
+- halal
+- life
 ---
 "What would you like to have today?"
 The lady at the counter cheerfully asks.
 I smile back at her, take another cursory glance at the menu and with a sigh say "I will take the Teriyaki Salmon Sandwich, please!".
 I take another look at all the menu and can't help notice how sad I am.
 The assortment of meat preparations bundled between two pieces of bread that could have been mine is long and diverse.
 I suck my teeth and promise myself that I will be paying the butcher a visit in the evening.